 c) For Generator Assets, the ratio of (i) the sum of the applicable Start-Up Fee, No-Load Fee for one hour, and energy cost to Economic Min used in the Real-Time dispatch of the Resource in the Operating Day to (ii) the maximum total hourly Start-Up Fee, No-Load Fee for one hour, and energy cost to Economic Min submitted for the Resource for use in the Day-Ahead Energy Market for the same Operating Day, is below a threshold value determined by the ISO.
 If the Market Participant believes that the ratio is below the ISO-determined threshold value due to (i) differences in cost between Gas Days, or (ii) a reduction in the cost of gas within the Operating Day reflected in the offers submitted for the Resource during the remainder of the Operating Day, then the Market Participant may request that the ISO evaluate whether the dispatch may be included; or

 d) For Demand Response Resources, the ratio of (i) the sum of the applicable Interruption Cost and the demand reduction cost to Minimum Reduction used in the Real-Time dispatch of the Demand Response Resource in the Operating Day to (ii) the maximum total hourly Interruption Cost and demand reduction cost to Minimum Reduction submitted for the Demand Response Resource for use in the Day-Ahead Energy Market for the same Operating Day, is below a threshold determined by the ISO.
 If the Market Participant believes that the ratio is below the ISO-determined threshold value due to differences in cost between Gas Days, then the Market Participant may request that the ISO evaluate whether the dispatch may be included.

+e) For Demand Response Distributed Energy Resource Aggregations, the ratio of (i) the sum of the applicable Deviation Cost and the baseline deviation cost to Minimum Deviation used in the Real-Time dispatch of the Demand Response Distributed Energy Resource Aggregation in the Operating Day to (ii) the maximum total hourly Deviation Cost and baseline deviation cost to Minimum Deviation submitted for the Demand Response Distributed Energy Resource Aggregation for use in the Day-Ahead Energy Market for the same Operating Day, is below a threshold determined by the ISO.
+If the Market Participant believes that the ratio is below the ISO-determined threshold value due to differences in cost between Gas Days, then the Market Participant may request that the ISO evaluate whether the dispatch may be included.

 A Demand Response Resource’s CLAIM10 and CLAIM30 on June 1, 2018 and October 1, 2018 shall be as follows: